Right Now, Wrong Then: Plot

-Part 1
+Part 1.
+Right Then, Wrong Now

 An arthouse film director, Ham Cheon-soo, travels to Suwon to screen one of his films.
 While walking around he spies a young, pretty girl.
 Seeing her a second time in a blessing hall in a temple he strikes up a conversation with her.
 Recognizing his name after he introduces himself she agrees to go with him to a coffee shop.
 There she talks about how she used to work as a model but found it empty and uninteresting despite making good money.
 She currently works as a painter.
 As he has arrived a day early and has nothing else to do, Cheon-soo goes with Yoon Heejung to her studio and watches her paint.
 Afterwards he takes her out for sushi and they get drunk on soju.
 Cheon-soo tells Heejung he appreciates her as a woman and the two flirt.
 Cheon-soo tells Heejung he likes her as a friend and then as more than a friend.
 He drunkenly digs through his pockets searching for a ring he can give her but Heejung becomes morose telling him that she doesn't have any friends.
 Cheon-soo goes out for a smoke and Heejung remembers that she has a small gathering to go to for her friend's birthday.
 She asks Cheon-soo to accompany her and he does.

 The evening goes sour however when Heejung tells her friends how touched she was by the things that Cheon-soo told her about her painting in the gallery and her friend reveals that he has said many similar things in interviews.
 She also brings up his reputation as a womanizer and the fact that he is married, which he confirms.
 Heejung goes to lie down to sleep off being drunk.
 When Cheon-soo tries to approach her again she tells him to leave.
 Going home her mother berates her for being drunk.

-At the screening the following day Cheon-soo is hung-over and acts angry and erratic at the post-film discussion.
+At the screening the following day Cheon-soo is hung over and acts angry and erratic during the post-film discussion.
 A friend of Heejung's arrives and gives him a book of her own writing.
 Cheon-soo leaves to go back to Seoul.